 Any negative impact that the COVID-19 pandemic has on recruiting or retaining patients in our clinical trials, the ability to provide materials for our product candidates, the operations of our clinical trials, or the regulatory review process could cause additional delays with respect to product development activities, which could materially and adversely affect our ability to obtain regulatory approval for and to commercialize our product candidates, increase our operating expenses, affect our ability to raise additional capital, and have a material adverse effect on our financial results.
 For example, we saw a slight slowdown in our enrollment in the fourth cohort of our Phase 1 clinical trial evaluating OTX-TIC due to COVID-19.
-As a result, we provided topline data for this clinical trial in the first quarter of 2021 instead of the fourth quarter of 2020 as originally planned.
+As a result, we provided interim topline data for this clinical trial in the first quarter of 2021 instead of the fourth quarter of 2020 as originally planned.
 If similar delays affect our enrollment of our planned Phase 2 clinical trial for OTX-TIC or any of our ongoing or planned clinical trials, the completion of such trials could be delayed.
+For example, we are currently experiencing slow enrollment of the fourth cohort in our OTX-TKI Phase 1 clinical trial due to COVID-19 restrictions in Australia.

 Additionally, in May 2020, we disclosed the receipt of interim data regarding our ongoing Phase 1 clinical trial of OTX-TKI, in Australia, for the potential treatment of wet AMD and other retinal diseases.
 The Phase 1 clinical trial is a multi-center, open-label, dose-escalation study in Australia designed to evaluate the safety, biological activity, durability and tolerability of OTX-TKI.
-At that time, two cohorts had been enrolled, a lower dose cohort of 200 μ g and a higher dose cohort of 400 μ g.
-We disclosed that, as of May 13, 2020, the first two patients in the second (400 μ g) cohort had shown a clinically meaningful reduction in intraretinal and/or subretinal fluid out to six months with a single implant.
+At that time, two cohorts had been enrolled, a lower dose cohort of 200 μg and a higher dose cohort of 400 μg.
+We disclosed that, as of May 13, 2020, the first two patients in the second (400 μg) cohort had shown a clinically meaningful reduction in intraretinal and/or subretinal fluid out to six months with a single implant.
 In July 2020, we reported that the data collection and other administrative activities of the clinical trial site in Australia where these two patients were being treated had been adversely impacted by the effects of the COVID-19 pandemic.
 Specifically, the clinical trial site reported to us that one of these two patients showing a clinically meaningful reduction in intraretinal and/or subretinal fluid had been treated with anti-VEGF medication at a site visit at month 4.5 (in mid-March 2020) and at month 6 (in early May 2020) as the clinical investigator was concerned that, due to COVID-19, the patient might not return for future scheduled visits.
 The administration of this anti-VEGF medication at the month 4.5 visit and at the month 6 visit was not entered into the clinical trial database until after a subsequent visit at month 7.5 in mid-June 2020.
 As a result, this information was not available to or known by us in connection with our prior disclosures.